mrminy/texas_holdem/README.md

 - Numpy

 Known bugs:
-- Some bug where one player has lower amount of chips than big blind when new round starts.
-This may cause an internal loop where the player is folding.
+- Bugs when one of the players has a small amount of chips left... (goes into loop)